ministryofjustice/opg-github-actions/.github/actions/latest-tag/README.md

 ### Outputs

 #### `prerelease`
-A boolean value; this is the calculated version of the inputted `prerelease`, after release_branches have been compared to the branch_name and shows how the code thinks this tag should be classified.
+A boolean value; this is the calculated version of the inputted `prerelease`, after `release_branch` has been compared to the `branch_name` and shows how the code thinks this tag should be classified.

 #### `prerelease_suffix`
 The inputted suffix value.

 #### `last_release`
-The semver-ish tag of the last release version in the repository.
+The semver-ish tag of the last release tag in the repository.

-#### `latest`
+#### `last_prerelease`
-The latest tag created with the prerelease suffix.
+The last prerelease tag created with the prerelease suffix passed in.